-Here, I have selected some of my thoughts not because of their importance, however, instead, they occupied my mind for far too long.
+My website name, URL, is xcogitations.
+The contributions under this heading contain inspirations, which sprung from extended pondering.
+The selection was not founded on their importance, instead, they occupied my mind for far too long.
 You know this annoying feeling?
 Writing them down gets rid of this feeling and releases the occupied bits of brain cells.
 There is only a limited number, the average adult human brain has about 100 billion cells.

-Mostly not or not at all have I achieved a complete understanding of the subject’s matter, but rather only to a small degree.
+Mostly, I have not achieved a complete understanding of the topics.
 This leaves room for your thoughts and comments.
 Here we go….

 Want to know about ↓ All there is ↓?